grow-graphics/gd/Readme.md

 Thirdly, the project needs more tests to ensure that everything is working, the best way you can guarantee that graphics.gd won't break on you is to contribute tests that cover the functionality you need!

+To run the go tests for graphics.gd, cd into the repo and run `cd internal && gd test`.

 ## See Also